HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: HyPER-GAN

 \paragraph{Similarity Search} For each generated image $\hat{X} = G(x)$, a set of four $196\times196$ non-overlapping patches $\hat{p}$ is extracted.
 Subsequently, for every generated patch $\hat{p}$, the spatially corresponding patch $p^{target}$ from the photorealism-enhanced image ($target$) pair is retrieved.
 To avoid learning artifacts from $target$, the FAISS indexed database ($\mathcal{R}$) is also employed to find (match) the nearest neighbor $p^{real} \in \mathcal{R}$ of $\hat{p}$ in the VGG-16 feature space:

-Examples of such matched patches are illustrated in Fig. \ref{fig:matched}, where it is evident that semantically similar content (e.g., sky, building, or advertisement board) is matched between the generated and the real-world images.
+Examples of such matched patches are illustrated in Figure \ref{fig:matched}, where it is evident that semantically similar content (e.g., sky, building, or advertisement board) is matched between the generated and the real-world images.
 Following the extraction of matched patches, we form two sets of batches that contain eight patches (since four patches are extracted from each image): a $generated$ set $\mathcal{P}_{generated} = [\hat{p}, \hat{p}]$ and a $real$ set $\mathcal{P}_{real} = [p^{target}, p^{mached}]$.
 By processing these sets of batches, $D$ is forced to distinguish $G$'s output from both the enhanced ($target$) and the real-world ($real$) domains.
-Particularly, this additional real-world supervision discourages $G$ from learning artifacts introduced by the robust unpaired Im2Im translation network, as it must fool $D$ not only on the photorealism-enhanced target domain but also on the real-world one, where such artifacts are absent.
-For comparison, we also consider a simplified variation, HyPER-GAN-EO, in which $G$ is trained exclusively on the paired synthetic–photorealism-enhanced images ($\mathcal{P}_{generated} = [\hat{p}]$ and $\mathcal{P}_{real} = [p^{target}]$).
+Particularly, this additional real-world supervision discourages $G$ from learning artifacts introduced by the robust unpaired Im2Im translation model, as it must fool $D$ not only on the photorealism-enhanced target domain but also on the real-world one, where such artifacts are absent but as well as to improve the overall visual realism.
+For comparison, we also consider a simplified variation, HyPER-GAN-EO, in which $G$ is trained exclusively on the paired rendered–photorealism-enhanced images ($\mathcal{P}_{generated} = [\hat{p}]$ and $\mathcal{P}_{real} = [p^{target}]$).

-\paragraph{Loss Functions} $G$ is trained using a combination of adversarial and reconstruction losses.
-The adversarial component follows the Least-Squares GAN (LSGAN) formulation~\citep{8237566}, which replaces the binary cross-entropy objective with a least-squares loss to stabilize training and improve gradient quality. $D$ is trained to assign a value of $1$ to real patches $\mathcal{P}_{real}$ and $0$ to generated patches $\mathcal{P}_{generated}$.
+\paragraph{Loss Functions:} $G$ is trained using a combination of adversarial and reconstruction losses.
+The adversarial component follows the Least-Squares GAN (LSGAN) formulation~\cite{8237566}, which replaces the binary cross-entropy objective with a least-squares loss to stabilize training and improve gradient quality. $D$ is trained to assign a value of $1$ to real patches $\mathcal{P}_{real}$ and $0$ to generated patches $\mathcal{P}_{generated}$.
 Conversely, $G$ is trained to produce patches that are classified as real by $D$, i.e., to push $D(\mathcal{P}_{generated})$ toward $1$.
 In addition, an $L_1$ reconstruction loss between the generated image $\hat{X}$ and the photorealism-enhanced image $target$ is used to preserve structural and semantic consistency.
 The overall objectives are:

 where $\lambda=10$ is a weighting factor for $L_1$ distance.